-- Climate Change Reducing polluting emmissions through insight and innovation - Ecological Solutions Products and services that help to protect and improve the ecosystem of our planet - Resource Efficiency Reducing finite resource use through automation and circular economies - Inclusion Addressing inequality and helping to solve demographic challenges - Health & Wellbeing Enhancing human wellbeing through better healthcare, diet and fitness - Sustainable Growth Innovation and disruptive growth with positive first or second order impacts
+- Climate Change: Reducing polluting emissions through insight and innovation.
+Enabling the energy transition. - Ecological Solutions: Products and services that help to protect and improve the ecosystem of our planet. - Resource Efficiency: Reducing finite resource use through automation and circular economics.